NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/face.md

-`face` sets a turtle’s heading to point towards another specific agent. `face` is usually used to point a turtle towards another turtle or a specific patch.
-For example, if two turtles are on opposite edges of a model, `ask one-of turtles [ face other-turtle ]` will turn the turtle to face the other turtle. `ask turtles [ face patch 0 0 ]` will turn all turtles to face the center of the model.
+`face` makes turtle change its heading to point towards a specific patch or another turtle.
+For example,  `ask turtles [ face patch 0 0 ]`  turns all turtles in a model to face the center of the model.

-In the model below, there is a cat chasing a mouse.
-The mouse is running from the cat and is trying to escape into its mouse hole.
-To make the cat chase the mouse and the mouse to run to its hole, we use `face`.
+In the model example below, we have a person and a butterfly.
+The person is trying to catch the butterfly, while the butterfly is trying to run away from the person.
+We use the `face` primitive to make the person turn to the butterfly at every tick before moving one step closer to the butterfly.
+We also use the `face` primitive to make the butterfly turn to the opposite direction by making it look at the person first and then turn 180 degrees (and add a bit randomness to simulate the flight of the butterfly) at each tick before moving 1 step forward.